-Thomas Pearce 1971 - 2020 - Obituary
+THOMAS PEARCE 1971 - 2020 - Obituary

-Thomas "Tucker" Jason Pearce, age 48 of Kylertown, went to be with the Lord on Friday evening, June 12, 2020, at his residence.
+KYLERTOWN - Thomas "Tucker" Jason Pearce, 48, of Kylertown, went to be with the Lord on Friday evening, June 12, 2020, at his residence.

-Along with his mother, he is survived by a daughter Taylor R. Pearce, Kylertown; and his siblings, Beth Holowecky, and husband Allen, FL; Laura Patterson and husband Ron, NC; and Melissa Harpster and husband Rob, FL.
+Along with his mother, he is survived by a daughter Taylor R. Pearce, Kylertown; and his siblings, Beth Holowecky and husband Allen, Fla.; Laura Patterson and husband Ron of North Carolina, and Melissa Harpster and husband Rob of Florida.

-Thomas was a member of and worked for B.A.C., Local 5, Harrisburg, PA.
+Thomas was a member of and worked for B.A.C., Local 5, Harrisburg.

 There will be no public visitation.

-A public memorial mass will be announced at a later date with Father David A. Perry, Jr. as celebrant.
+A public memorial mass will be announced at a later date with the Rev. Fr.
+David A. Perry, Jr. as celebrant.

+Family suggests memorial contributions may be made to the charity of the donor's choice.

 Strange & Weaver Funeral Service, Morrisdale, is in charge of the arrangements.

-Along with his mother, he is survived by a daughter Taylor R. Pearce, Kylertown; and his siblings, Beth Holowecky, and husband Allen, FL; Laura Patterson and husband Ron, NC; and Melissa Harpster and husband Rob, FL.
+Along with his mother, he is survived by a daughter Taylor R. Pearce, Kylertown; and his siblings, Beth Holowecky and husband Allen, Fla.; Laura Patterson and husband Ron of North Carolina, and Melissa Harpster and husband Rob of Florida.

-Thomas was a member of and worked for B.A.C., Local 5, Harrisburg, PA.
+Thomas was a member of and worked for B.A.C., Local 5, Harrisburg.

 There will be no public visitation.

-A public memorial mass will be announced at a later date with Father David A. Perry, Jr. as celebrant.
+A public memorial mass will be announced at a later date with the Rev. Fr.
+David A. Perry, Jr. as celebrant.

+Family suggests memorial contributions may be made to the charity of the donor's choice.

 Strange & Weaver Funeral Service, Morrisdale, is in charge of the arrangements.